Information for local councils

 Find out how your council could make the best of National Tree Day by calling 1300 88 5000.

-Empower your local community by officially registering to take part in National Tree Day.
+Empower your local community and officially register to take part in National Tree Day by:

 - Organising or supporting community planting events on public land at a local park, garden, school, reserve, sports field, bushland, foreshore, catchment area and/or community garden